PDM-Phan/Quiz_Game/README.md

 # Quiz_Game

-> ### This is a quiz game made for a college project about mythological beings, the game have now its main functions, that means that its now playable, but its nome fully completed.
+> ### This is a quiz game made for a college project about mythological beings, the game have now its main functions, that means that its now playable, but its not fully completed.

 ## What we hope to create with this project: